WATCH OUR NEW VIDEO

 We make gearboxes and diffs stronger.
 Precision machining and setup, advanced processes including shot peening and isotropic super-finishing (ISF), and in-depth know-how lead to the strongest, most efficient drivetrains in Australia.

 If you’re confident on the tools and want to undertake a transmission, diff or transfer case rebuild yourself, Neat Gearboxes can still provide our core services to help you do the best possible job.
 Just send us your gears, splined shafts, shift rails, shift ends, shifter barrels and forks (if they're steel) and we’ll put them through our set of unique processes.
-We'll ship it all back to you free of charge, too.

 Our Peen and Polish package includes all of the following*: